Dcroix/Data_Science_Ninja/README.md

 # Welcome to the Shadow Village of Data Science.
 This repository is a structured training ground designed to transform aspiring data scientists from beginners into elite data warriors.
-- Every folder represents a ninja rank.
+- Every folder represents a ninja skill.
 - Every notebook is a training scroll.
   * [Jupyter Notebook Shadow Scroll](https://github.com/Dcroix/Data_Science_Ninja/blob/main/Shadow%20Scrolls/Jupyter%20Notebook%20Shadow%20Scrolls.ipynb)*(right-click → Open in new tab)*
 - Every project is a mission.

 # Your journey begins now.

-## 🌱 The Ninja Path of Data Science
+## 🏯 The Ninja Path of Data Science